ArenKDesai/Aren-s-Notes/Deep Learning/Temporal Fusion Transformers.md

 Previous time-series work doesn't consider static covariates, but the TFT architecture uses a separate encoder-decoder attention for static features at each time step, which determines the contribution of time-varying inputs.

 ## Multi-Horizon Forecasting
+Let there be $I$ unique MISO nodes in our time-series dataset.